khourhin/MassSpec_parser/README.md

 ## Usage
 python ms_summary.py [-h] -i INPUTS -d DBBLAST [-b BACKGROUND] [-c CPUS] [-o OUTFOLDER] [-p PATHBLAST]

-optional arguments:
+Arguments:

+  * -h, --help

-  -h, --help            show this help message and exit -i INPUTS, --inputs INPUTS
+  show this help message and exit

+  * -i INPUT, --inputs INPUT

-                        CSV files of MS results.
+  CSV file of MS results.
 At least 2 should be given.

-  -d DBBLAST, --dbBlast DBBLAST
+  * -d DBBLAST, --dbBlast DBBLAST

   A database in fasta format to blast against and then create the mapping.

-  -b BACKGROUND, --background BACKGROUND
+  * -b BACKGROUND, --background BACKGROUND

-                        CSV files for the background.
+  CSV file for the background (more than one can be given).

-  -c CPUS, --cpus CPUS  Number of cpus to use for blast.
+  * -c CPUS, --cpus CPUS

+  Number of cpus to use for blast.
-  -o OUTFOLDER, --outfolder OUTFOLDER
+  * -o OUTFOLDER, --outfolder OUTFOLDER

   Folder where the output will be regenerated.
 Will be created if doesn't exist.

-  -p PATHBLAST, --pathBlast PATHBLAST
+  * -p PATHBLAST, --pathBlast PATHBLAST

-                        Folder where the blast+ executables are located, if not specified, will look in the environment PATH
+  Folder where the blast+ executables are located, if not specified, will look in the environment PATH.
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`